Chunkys0up7/AttemptTwoPractioner/docs/DEVLOG.md

 - All core services and routes (data visualization, code validation, code formatting) are now implemented or stubbed.
 - Updated docs/RECOVERY_CHECKLIST.md to reflect completion of all Phase 1 items.
 - Project is now ready to focus on final documentation and backup tasks (Phase 4).

+## [2024-06-07] Recovery Complete
+- All documentation (API, schemas, usage examples) and backup procedures are now complete.
+- Updated docs/RECOVERY_CHECKLIST.md to reflect full completion of all phases.
+- Project recovery is now fully finished and in compliance with docs/instructions.md.